stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 - i, the _iteration number_ of the payment channel, is initialized to zero.
-It is incremented with every off-chain update of the payment channel state, or on-chain setup, deposit, withdrawal.
+It is incremented with every off-chain update of the payment channel state, or on-chain setup, deposit, withdrawal, etc.

-- e, the _last executed iteration_, is initialized to zero.
-It is incremented with every on-chain setup, deposit, withdrawal.
+- e, the _executed iteration number_, is initialized to zero.
+It is incremented with every iteration submitted on-chain.

 ### Computed Values